gutierrezps/huaweicloud-services-overview/README.md

 user, or a virtual gateway you create for access from your on-premises data center.)

+## Management & Governance

+[CES: Cloud Eye][ces] is a multi-dimensional resource monitoring platform.
+You can use Cloud Eye to monitor the utilization of service resources, track the running status of cloud services, configure alarm rules and notifications, and quickly respond to resource changes.
+For server monitoring, after you install the Agent (Telescope) on an ECS or BMS, you can collect 60-second granularity ECS and BMS monitoring data in real-time.
+Cloud Eye provides 40 metrics, such as CPU, memory, and disk metrics.
+When the cloud service status changes and metrics reach the thresholds specified in alarm rules, Cloud Eye can notify you using SMN service, by emails, or by sending messages to server addresses, allowing you to monitor the cloud resource status and changes in real time.

+[SMN: Simple Message Notification][smn] is a reliable and flexible large-scale message notification service.
+SMN involves two roles: publisher and subscriber.
+A publisher publishes messages to a topic, and SMN then delivers the messages to subscribers in the topic.
+The subscribers can be email addresses, phone numbers, message queues, and URLs.
+A topic is a collection of messages and a logical access point, through which the publisher and the subscriber can interact with each other.

+[IAM: Identity and Access Management][iam] is a basic service of HUAWEI CLOUD that provides permissions management to help you securely control access to your cloud services and resources.
+An account is created after you successfully register with HUAWEI CLOUD.
+Your account has full access permissions for your cloud services and resources and makes payments for the use of these resources.
+For different teams or applications in your enterprise, you can create IAM users for the team members or applications and grant them permissions required to complete tasks.
+The IAM users use their own usernames and passwords to log in to HUAWEI CLOUD and access resources in your account.

+[CTS: Cloud Trace Service][cts] is a log audit service for Huawei Cloud security.
+It allows you to collect, store, and query resource operation records.
+You can use these records to perform security analysis, track resource changes, audit compliance, and locate faults.
+Log audit module is a core component necessary for information security audit and an important part for the information systems of enterprises and public institutions to provide security risk management and control.

+[LTS: Log Tank Service][lts] enables you to collect logs from hosts and cloud services for centralized management, and analyze large volumes of logs efficiently, securely, and in real time.
+LTS provides you with the insights for optimizing the availability and performance of cloud services and applications.
+It allows you to make faster data-driven decisions, perform device O&M with ease, and analyze service trends.

+[TMS: Tag Management Service][tms] is a visualized service for fast and unified cross-region tagging and categorization of cloud services.
+Tags are used to identify cloud resources.
+When you have many cloud resources of the same type, you can use tags to classify cloud resources by dimension (for example, use, owner, or environment).

 <!-- Introduction -->
 [console]: <https://console-intl.huaweicloud.com/console/?locale=en-us>
 [help-center]: <https://support.huaweicloud.com/intl/en-us/index.html>